 He would drink them by the glassful and immediately ask for more.

-The reason I didn’t mind buying the Bolthouse Smoothies was because they were loaded with ingredients he wouldn’t regularly get from the other healthy beverages that he drinks throughout the day.
-Or so I thought.
+The reason I didn't mind buying the Bolthouse Smoothies was that they were loaded with ingredients he wouldn't regularly get from the other healthy beverages that he drinks throughout the day.

 Even though the Bolthouse Farms line has lots of flavors to choose from, my thoughts were that I'd rather get the one that gives me the biggest bang for my buck in terms of nutrition - which is why the only Bolthouse Smoothie I used to buy was the "Green Goodness" - for it's "green" ingredients.